Maza0w1/Maza0w1/README.md

 Human machine that converts several cups of tea and coffee into lines of code.

 Computer science and software engineering is something I have been passionate about for as long as I can remember.
-I thoroughly take great pleasure in developing software as a means to express ingenuity and acquire new skill sets and techniques.
+I like developing software as a means to express ingenuity and acquire new skill sets and techniques.

 Also, I wholeheartedly enjoy sharing my knowledge and love for technology with others and empowering them to take charge of the future.